 If group tours in Seoul aren’t your thing you can book a private charter tour that is customizable.
 Choose between a four to eight-hour tour and pick the car that is the right size for you and your group.

-You can choose a more historical route and see the five palaces, Bukchon Hanok Village or see more of the modern hits like Dongdaemun Design Plaza, shopping in Myeongdong, or exploring the streets in Hongdae.
+You can choose a more historical route and see the five palaces, Bukchon Hanok Village or see more of the modern hits like Dongdaemun Design Plaza, shopping in Myeongdong, or exploring the streets and best things to do in Hongdae.

 Expect your own private driver who will be flexible and willing to help you make the most out of your tour in Seoul.

 You can book your private tour in Seoul here.

 Biking Tour of Seoul

 Love to bike?
 Try a whole or half day biking tour of Seoul!
 If you do the half-day tour, you’ll visit:

 For a full day tour, you’ll do the half-day tour, you’ll go to all the places listed above and then after lunch, you’ll visit: